 High level steps

-Regardless of whether you want to send data to AdWords, DoubleClick, or Analytics, the basic model for using gtag.js is as follows:
+Regardless of whether you want to send data to Google Ads, Campaign Manager, Display & Video 360, Search Ads 360, or Google Analytics, the basic model for using gtag.js is as follows:

-- Add the global snippet to every page on your site and configure it to work with AdWords, DoubleClick, and/or Google Analytics.
+- Add the global snippet to every page on your site and configure it to work with each product.
 Learn more

-gtag()commands to capture events and send data to one or more products (e.g. AdWords, DoubleClick, and/or Google Analytics).
+gtag()commands to capture events and send data to one or more products (e.g. Google Ads, Google Analytics, etc.).
 Learn more